See the answers to the most frequently asked questions

 If that’s the case, don’t hesitate to talk to one of our dedicated Motability Scheme specialists when you’re ready - you can search through the full range of vehicles available to lease through the Scheme using our Car Search tool, and arrange an appointment to speak to a specialist at the dealership of your choice, using our Find a Dealer tool.

 1. Remind me – how does the Motability Scheme work?

 The purpose of the Scheme is to provide the simplest, most affordable way to run a brand new car.
 There’s no credit checks or lengthy forms to fill out.
 You just exchange your mobility allowance to lease the car that suits your needs best.
 Everyday running costs such as insurance, maintenance and breakdown recovery, are all included in the weekly price.
 So, you just need to pay for fuel and off you go.

 2. How much will a new car cost me a week?

-Our choice of over 2,000 vehicles is split into the three price band options below.
+Our choice of around 1,900 vehicles is split into the three price band options below.
 You can pick from the one that fits your budget the best: